 3. He Co-Founded the National Farm Workers Association (NFWA)

 In 1962, Cesar Chavez, along with Dolores Huerta, co-founded the National Farm Workers Association (NFWA), which later became the United Farm Workers (UFW).
-This was a pivotal moment in the history of the labor movement.
+This was a key moment in the history of the labor movement.
 The NFWA aimed to improve the working conditions, wages, and overall treatment of farmworkers, who were often exploited and marginalized.
 Chavez’s vision was to create a union that not only fought for better contracts but also empowered workers to stand up for their rights and dignity.

 4. The Famous Delano Grape Strike